TerryTxx/cs615/README.md

   or nvm install v16.14.2

 3. Step
- cd server
- npm install
- npm run start
+npm run install-deps

- cd client
- npm install
- npm run start
+npm start

 4. Step
  You can start working on any explorer window.